Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

 My two dogs have been eating butchers for years; they are of excellent quality.
 However, my elderly dog has been recently diagnosed with Chronic Kidney Failure Stage 2.
 The protein level in Butchers is within the recommended guidelines for dogs with CKD, but I need to know the prosperous level, which is not shown.
-Thank you.Butchers Petcare CeriF •28 days ago
+Thank you.Butchers Petcare CeriF •one month ago

 Hi Ceri, Thanks for getting in touch.
 Our phosphorous levels across all our products is 0.2-0.3%Laura Stephen •5 months ago